 OpenGL News Archives

-The 47th installment in a series of tutorials dedicated to promoting modern OpenGL development, with a focus on version 3.x and beyond.
-This tutorial demonstrates how to implement the shadows with directional lights using orthographic projection.
+The 49th installment in a series of tutorials dedicated to promoting modern OpenGL development, with a focus on version 3.x and beyond.
+This tutorial demonstrates how to implement the Cascaded Shadow Mapping technique to mitigate problems of perspective aliasing.

 The Khronos Group is holding a series of sessions today in San Francisco.
 If your are at GDC, take a break and a 5 minute walk over to Green Space to see one of the several sessions Khronos will be hosting.
 Start the day off with Jon Peddie Research at 8:30AM PT.
 After a short break there will be 3 back-to-back sessions: WebGL+glTF at noon, Khronos Chapters lunch at 1PM and Vulkan at 2PM.
 Ending the day off will be a large Khronos Social from 7PM-9:30PM.
 All the details you need are on the Khronos event page.
 Unable to attend?
 No worries, Khronos has you covered with a Livestream of both the WebGL + glTF session and the Vulkan session.
 We’re expecting a lot of people today and space is limited.
 Please be sure to register for one of the few remaining spots if you haven’t done so already.